tjddus528/tjddus528/README.md

 ### Activity 🌱

- - 공부중 : Vue, JavaScript, python,
+ - 공부중 : Vue, JavaScript, python, ga, gtm, ...

 <!--
 **tjddus528/tjddus528** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.